YeChaoLi/omni3bot/README.md

 ## Intro

-Oh G, this is our first Hackathon project in Formlabs!
+This is our first Hackathon project in Formlabs!

 ## Key Features